How to test fuel injectors using a noid light, is easier than you think.

 - The noid light does not flash at all when cranking the engine over; check for fuel injector pulse at multiple cylinders as you may just have an issue with that specific circuit.

 - If there is no pulse on all cylinders; check to see if the fuel injector is getting power with the key on and cranking.
 If still no injector pulse; then the computer is not pulsing the injectors open for some reason and more testing will be needed.

-So, Fuel injectors are vital in the functioning of your car.
-The most common reason why cars fail to start is because of problems with the fuel injection system.
-Finally, Using a noid light can help you diagnose some of the issues common with fuel injector problems.
+So, fuel injectors are vital in the functioning of your car.
+Also, the most common reason why cars fail to start is, because of problems with the fuel injection system.
+Finally, using a noid light can help you diagnose some of the issues common with fuel injector problems.